brendanw/profilehttp/README.md

 `brew install gradle`

-Run the below from within server folder to start the server
+To start the server

-`./gradlew run`
+`cd server && ./gradlew run`

 Then individually run okhttpkt and ktorkt.